Hyundai Veloster: Second generation (JS; 2018)

 Hyundai revealed the second-generation Veloster at the 2018 North American International Auto Show.
 It features a brand new design from the previous generation, still retaining the asymmetrical 2+1 door configuration.
-It also gets new safety equipment as standard on all trims, with forward-collision warning with automated emergency braking, lane-keeping assist, and a driver-attention monitor.
-All second-generation Velosters will now get multi-link suspension as standard (previously the non-turbo models from 1st-generation had a coupled torsion rear axle), and Torque Vectoring Control.
+It also received new safety equipment as standard on all trims, with forward-collision warning with automated emergency braking, lane-keeping assist, and a driver-attention monitor.
+All second-generation Velosters got multi-link suspension as standard (previously the non-turbo models from 1st-generation had a coupled torsion rear axle), and Torque Vectoring Control.

 The Veloster lineup in the US originally included the base Veloster, the Veloster 2.0 Premium, the Veloster Turbo R-Spec, Veloster Turbo and the Veloster Turbo Ultimate.

 The base Veloster and Veloster Premium use a new naturally-aspirated 2.0 L I4 engine that produces 147 hp and 132 lbft of torque, more powerful than the outgoing naturally-aspirated 1.6 L engine.

 Veloster N

 Released in 2019, the Veloster N was the first N model sold in North America.
-It is paired to a 6-speed manual transmission, with a newly announced 8-speed wet dual-clutch transmission announced in 2020.
-Both transmission models are paired with a turbocharged four-cylinder engine making up to 275 horsepower.
+It is powered by a turbocharged four-cylinder engine which initially produced 250 PS as standard, with an optional Performance Package which increased power to 275 PS.
+In 2021, the Performance Package became standard.
+It was also initially only offered with a 6-speed manual transmission, but an 8-speed wet dual-clutch transmission was added in 2020.

 In April 2020, the Veloster N received a new 8-speed wet dual-clutch transmission, which is claimed to enable the car to accelerate from 0 to 100 km/h in 5.6 seconds.